Jonah: In Judaism

 According to the Midrash, while Jonah was inside the fish, the fish told him that its life was nearly over because soon the Leviathan would eat them both.
 Jonah promised the fish that he would save them.
 Following Jonah's directions, the fish swam up alongside the Leviathan and Jonah threatened to leash the Leviathan by its tongue and let the other fish eat it.
 The Leviathan heard Jonah's threats, saw that he was circumcised, and realized that he was protected by the Lord, so it fled in terror, leaving Jonah and the fish alive.

 The medieval Jewish scholar and rabbi Abraham ibn Ezra (1092–1167) argued against any literal interpretation of the Book of Jonah, stating that the "experiences of all the prophets except Moses were visions, not actualities."
-The later scholar Isaac Abarbanel (1437–1509), however, argued that Jonah could have easily survived in the belly of the fish for three days, because "after all, fetuses live nine months without access to fresh air."
+The later scholar Isaac Abarbanel (1437–1509), however, argued that Jonah could have easily survived in the belly of the fish for three days, because "after all, fetuses live nine months without access to fresh air".

-Teshuva – the ability to repent and be forgiven by God – is a prominent idea in Jewish thought.
-This concept is developed in the Book of Jonah: Jonah, the son of truth (the name of his father "Amitai" in Hebrew means truth), refuses to ask the people of Nineveh to repent.
+– the ability to repent and be forgiven by God – is a prominent idea in Jewish thought.
+This concept is developed in the Book of Jonah: Jonah, the son of truth (the name of his father in Hebrew means 'truth'), refuses to ask the people of Nineveh to repent.
 He seeks the truth only, and not forgiveness.
 When forced to go, his call is heard loud and clear, and the people of Nineveh repent ecstatically, "fasting, including the sheep", and the Jewish text is critical of this.
 The Book of Jonah also highlights the sometimes unstable relationship between two religious needs: comfort and truth.

 Twelfth-century Jewish rabbi and explorer Petachiah of Regensburg visited Jonah's tomb during his visit to the Holy Land, and wrote: "There is a beautiful palace built over it.
 Near it is a pleasure garden wherein all kinds of fruit are found.
 The keeper of the pleasure garden is a Gentile.
 Nevertheless, when Gentiles come there he gives them no fruit, but when Jews come he gives them a friendly reception, saying, Jonah, son of Amittai, was a Jew, therefore it is due to you to partake of what is his, and then gives to the Jews to eat thereof."
 Petachiah did not provide details about the exact location of the tomb.